softwarebuilding-io/quartz-scheduler/README.md

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.

+## Tutorial Overview

+In this tutorial overview, we will be diving into the development of a quartz scheduler for Fusion Plex, our catalogue management system.
+The addition of the quartz scheduler is aimed at automating key operations such as data synchronization with external movie databases, scheduled updates of movie listings, and timely notifications for users.
+Through this integration, we aim to streamline repetitive tasks, ensuring that Fusion Plex remains up-to-date and efficient in delivering content.
+This not only enhances the user experience by providing them with the latest information but also significantly reduces manual workload, making our system more robust and reliable.

 ### Prerequisites

 Before you begin, ensure you have the following installed: